experience on our website. If you continue, we'll assume that you are happy to receive

 Our Railway's Future

 Primary school resources

 Information for parents

-Whether it’s taking a short-cut home, graffiti or being drunk, people ignore the rules of the railways every day and put their lives at risk, as well as risking the safe running of the railway.
-We work with the public and communities to alert them to the dangers.
+Every year accidents on the railway are caused by people taking risks.
+Whether they're taking a short-cut home, spraying graffiti on railway property or not taking the usual care after a few drinks, people ignore the rules of the railways every day and put their lives at risk, as well as risking the safe running of the railway.

-There are over 7,000 level crossings in the UK.
-The most familiar is the traffic light and barrier, where road and railway cross.
-Every year accidents are caused by road users and pedestrians who ignore level crossing barriers and warnings.
-These measures are not there to waste your time, they are there to save your life.
+There are over 6,100 level crossings in the UK.
+Every year accidents are caused by road users and pedestrians ignoring level crossing barriers and warnings to save a few minutes.
+But they're not time wasters - they're life savers.